 unless the employer has taken all reasonable steps to be satisfied that the former apprentice has successfully completed the apprenticeship or course of training and has applied for an electrician’s licence.

-[Regulation 50AB inserted by Gazette 31 Dec 2007 p.
+[Regulation 50AB inserted: Gazette 31 Dec 2007 p.
 6523.]

 50A.
 Licence holder not to cause or permit unsafe wiring or equipment to be connected to electrical installation